 In the first pile, place music that you’ll need to copy and save in a digital format, to keep them safe.

 In the second pile, place music that you:

 Already have in digital format and could easily find if the one you’re holding was harmed or destroyed.

 Have numerous other copies of the music in other locations. (be sure that this is actually so before you decide not to copy them)

 Simply don’t care enough about to keep it disaster safe.

 You can go ahead and put the music in the second pile away.

 You can convert CDs right on your computer, using your computer’s music software.
 For a PC, that would be Windows Media Player.
 Just put the CD into your computer and the software will automatically pop up.
 Follow the instructions to “rip” your CD.

 When your songs are ripped, take your CD out and save the new MP3 files to the music folder on your computer.
 We’ll back those up to keep them safe in a few minutes.
-But don’t forget to add those new songs to your iPod or MP3 player!
+But don’t forget to add those new songs to your phone iPad or MP3 player!